 The Founder and Executive Director: Dr. Brenda M. Greene

-Dr. Brenda M. Greene, who has committed her life to teaching, learning, and scholarship, is founder and executive director of the Center for Black Literature (CBL); director of the National Black Writers Conference (NBWC); and professor of English at Medgar Evers College.
+Dr. Brenda M. Greene, who has committed her life to teaching, learning, and scholarship, is professor of English, founder and executive director of the Center for Black Literature (CBL); director of the National Black Writers Conference (NBWC); and Senior Special Assistant to the Provost at Medgar Evers College of the City University of New York.

 Professor Greene’s research and scholarly work include composition, African American literature, and multicultural literature.
 She is editor of The African Presence and Influence on the Cultures of the Americas (Cambridge Scholars Publishing, 2010), a book of essays that focus on the impact of Africa in the Americas from the perspectives of literature, language, music, dance, and psychology.
 She has co-edited Resistance and Transformation: Conversations with Black Writers (Morton Books, 2010); Meditations and Ascensions: Black Writers on Writing (Third World Press, 2008); Defining Ourselves, Black Writers in the 90s (Peter Lang Publishers, 1999); and Rethinking American Literature (National Council of Teachers of English, 1997).
 She has also written extensive essays, grants, and book reviews, and conducted presentations in English Studies.
 She earned a Ph.D. in English with a concentration in Composition and Rhetoric from New York University.